Did you know that...

 Tanks 25 years or older are highly susceptible to rusting, deterioration and leakage and are considered environmental hazards.
 If a fuel oil leak occurs and goes undetected, the environmental cleanup for such a situation can be immense.
 A pinhole leak can spill 750 litres of oil in eight hours and have significant cleanup costs.

-Most insurance companies will only insure a fuel oil tank provided it is less than 20–25 years old and has been certified by the Standards Council of Canada or the Underwriters' Laboratories of Canada.
+Most insurance companies will only insure a fuel oil tank provided it is less than 20–25 years old and has been certified by the Standards Council of Canada (SCC) or the ULC.

-Given the wide range of inspection/upgrade requirements that insurance companies may have, it's always best to speak to your insurance representative about your specific situation.
+Given the wide range of inspection/upgrade requirements that insurance companies may have, it's always best to speak to your insurance agent or broker about your specific situation.